Hi! It is the blog, How Unique Japan again! We always share Japanese uniqueness through this website!

 - Cocoa cigarette

-It is another reason the dagashi culture has lasted and loved for so long.
+It is another reason the dagashi culture has lasted for so long.

 So, it is always close to Japanese children, and they get fascinated with it.
 It is Dagashi.